bufferhead-code/nightowl/README.md

 ></script>
 ```

-Install via npm:
+### npm

--   First install Nightowl in your project using npm
+First install Nightowl with this command:

 ```shell
 npm install @bufferhead/nightowl
 ```

--   Then add this <script> tag to your index:
+Then add these lines to your HTML file:

 ```html
 <script type="module">